The Employment Law Review: Philippines

 - the losses, if already incurred, are substantial, serious, actual and real or, if only expected, are reasonably imminent;

 - the expected or actual losses must be proved by sufficient and convincing evidence;

 - the retrenchment must be in good faith and not to defeat or circumvent the employees' right to security of tenure; and

-- there must be fair and reasonable criteria in ascertaining the retention and dismissal of employees, such as status, efficiency, seniority, physical fitness, age and financial hardship for certain workers.69
+- there must be fair and reasonable criteria in ascertaining the retention and dismissal of employees.61

 Mass termination as a result of the closure of business may also be implemented when the following elements are present:

-- there must be a decision by the management to close the enterprise or cease operations;
+- a decision has been made by the management to close the enterprise or cease operations;

 - the decision was made in good faith; and

-- there is no other option available to the employer except to close or cease operations.70
+- there is no other option available to the employer except to close or cease operations.62

 Further, termination as a result of the installation of labour-saving devices is allowed when the following requirements are met: